 E. A More Accurate Translation of Ephesians 2:8

-Remember that salvation starts with HIs resurrection power after being reconciled (atoned for) to God.
-That definitely is not by our own works.
+Remember that salvation starts with His resurrection power after being reconciled (atoned for) to God.
+That is not by our works.

 Let’s look at another similar verse that will help us understand, this time from James:

 And the prayer of faith will save the sick, and the Lord will raise him up.
 And if he has committed sins, he will be forgiven.James 5:15

 Notice that the prayer of faith WILL save.
 The only component missing between this verse and James 5:15 is grace.
 However, we learnt that grace is a gift that benefits the recipient.
 So we can conclude that grace is released through prayer.